-RADIATOR/INTERCOOLER RESTRICTION CHECK (AIR/AIR)
+RADIATOR/INTERCOOLER RESTRICTION CHECK (AIR/AIR for SRi 26/27)

 Check that the air input surfaces in the radiators are free of dirt (dust, mud, straw etc.) and clean them straightaway using compressed air/steam.

 The use of these cleaning methods means that suitable protection must be worn on the hands, face and eyes.